jsejcksn/jsonbox-client/README.md

 ### Import

 > Your module specifier depends on your environment.
->
-> If in a Node.js module: a bare specifier works.
->
-> If in a browser module: you'll need to use a path to the module file.
-If you've installed via `npm`, it would be a local path like `./node_modules/jsonbox-client/dist/index.js`.
-Or maybe you're using a network path to an NPM-aware CDN like `https://unpkg.com/jsonbox-client`.
->
-> Some specifier examples are included below:
+Examples are included below.

 #### `import` (ES modules)